docsandroid

 Installation

-Then add the dependency to your module's build.gradle.kts:
+Add the dependency to your module's build.gradle.kts:

 build.gradle.kts